Heuweltjie: Differential erosion

 Yet another theory is that heuweltjies are caused by differential erosion in places where the availability of water limits the growth of vegetation, creating natural patterns such as tiger bush.
 In favour of this theory, Michael Cramer and his colleagues note that heuweltjies contain at least ten times more soil than any termite nests in South Africa, and that they can occur on bedrock, which termites could not be tunnelling through to move soil upwards.
 Further, the heuweltjies had the same spatial distribution as bush-clumps, patches of woody vegetation forming patterns.
 They suggest that heuweltjies formed from bush-clumps as these protected the soil from eroding away, producing calcrete hardpans.

-Nature Paper explanation
+Ecosystem theory

 In 2017 Corina Tarnita and colleagues published a paper in Nature which explained these and other related self-organised vegetation patterns by means of a general theory which integrates scale-dependent feedbacks and the activities of subterranean ecosystem engineers such as termites, ants, and rodents.

 Effects

 Heuweltjies modify their local environment, creating a patchwork of habitats in the Nama Karoo ecosystem.
 Soils in heuweltjies are finer-grained, contain more water, and are more alkaline than surrounding soils, and they support differing animal and plant communities.
-Both aardvark and steenbok use heuweltjies as dung middens; they are often colonised by Brant's whistling rats (Parotomys brantsii), and sheep graze and leave dung on them.
+Both aardvark and steenbok use heuweltjies as dung middens; they are often colonised by Brant's whistling rats (Parotomys brantsii); and sheep graze and leave dung on them.